MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-traffic-inspection.md

 ## Design recommendations

-- Prefer Virtual network [flow logs](/azure/network-watcher/vnet-flow-logs-overview) over NSG [flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-overview) since overcomes some of the limitations.
-For a comparison, see [this article](/azure/network-watcher/vnet-flow-logs-overview#virtual-network-flow-logs-compared-to-network-security-group-flow-logs).
+- Prefer [Virtual network flow logs](/azure/network-watcher/vnet-flow-logs-overview) over [NSG flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-overview).
+For a comparison, see [Virtual network flow logs compared to network security group flow logs](/azure/network-watcher/vnet-flow-logs-overview#virtual-network-flow-logs-compared-to-network-security-group-flow-logs).

+- Do not enable  [Virtual network flow logs](/azure/network-watcher/vnet-flow-logs-overview) and [NSG flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-overview) simultaneously on the same target scope.
+If you enable network security group flow logs on the network security group of a subnet, then you enable virtual network flow logs on the same subnet or parent virtual network, you might get duplicate logging and additional costs.

 - Enable Traffic Analytics.
 The tool lets you easily capture and analyze network traffic with out-of-the-box dashboard visualization and security analysis.

-- Prefer [Virtual network flow logs](/azure/network-watcher/vnet-flow-logs-overview) over [NSG flow logs](/azure/network-watcher/network-watcher-nsg-flow-logging-overview).
-For a comparison, see [Virtual network flow logs compared to network security group flow logs](/azure/network-watcher/vnet-flow-logs-overview#virtual-network-flow-logs-compared-to-network-security-group-flow-logs).
+- If you need more capabilities than Traffic Analytics offers, you can supplement Traffic Analytics with one of our partner solutions.
+You can find available partner solutions in the [Azure Marketplace](https://azuremarketplace.microsoft.com/home).

 - Use Network Watcher packet capture regularly to get a more detailed understanding of your network traffic.
 Run packet capture sessions at various times throughout the week to get a good understanding of the types of traffic traversing your network.